 In Washington State, the “Wrongful Death” and “Survival” statutes define the permitted actions and permitted beneficiaries in claims on behalf of the deceased, or the “decedent” in legalese.
 The action is brought by a “personal representative” of the decedent’s estate who is preferably not a beneficiary of the estate.
 It is the duty of the personal representative to settle the estate as rapidly as possible, collecting and paying all debts of the estate.
 Along with the family, the personal representative is entrusted to hire the wrongful death lawyer on behalf of the estate.

 Statute of Limitations on Wrongful Death Action

-The statute of limitations for a wrongful death action is three years and is not delayed if the beneficiaries are minors because the suit is brought by the personal representative not the minor.
+The statute of limitations for a wrongful death action in Washington State is three years from the date of the injury and is not delayed if the beneficiaries are minors because the suit is brought by the personal representative not the minor.

 Washington State’s Statutory Scheme

 1. RCW 4.20.010 This general wrongful death statute creates a cause of action, brought by the personal representative, to compensate a decedent’s surviving family members for “pecuniary,” (monetary) losses they sustain as a result of the decedent’s death.

 2. RCW 4.20.020 This statute assigns two tiers of beneficiaries to the statutory wrongful death action.
 The first tier includes the spouse and children of the decedent and the second includes the parents and siblings of the deceased.
 The second tier may only recover damages if there are no first tier beneficiaries and if the designated beneficiaries were dependent for support on the deceased.